joelcox/ember-cli-s3-sync/README.md

   - `aws-bucket` (required. will prompt if not provided as cli arg or found in *deploy/config.js*)
   - `aws-region` (optional. will be verified and updated if necessary during deploy process)
   - `skip-build` (optional. will skip the build, deploying whatever is in `/dist`)
+  - `prepend-path` (optional. will upload assets to the 'subdirectory' path defined here)

 **notes:** camelCase args are okay but they'll be converted to their dasherized version.